dakanji/RefindPlus/README.md

 ## Overview
 Enhanced version of the amazing rEFInd Boot Manager that incorporates various fixes and additional features.

-The development focus is on MacPro3,1 to MacPro5,1 (and equivalent Xserve), but may be useful to other rEFInd users (especially if on a Mac).
+The development focus is on MacPro3,1 to MacPro5,1 (as well as Xserve3,1) but may be useful to other rEFInd users (particularly if on a Mac).

 ## Headline Features
 - Maintains feature and configuration parity with the base rEFInd version.